Asma Jahangir: Early life and education

-Asma Jahangir was born and raised in Lahore, Pakistan, into a prosperous and politically active Kakazai Pashtun family, with a history of activism and human rights work.
+Asma Jahangir was born and raised in Lahore, Pakistan, into a prosperous and politically active Urdu-speaking Muhajir family of Kakazai Pashtun origins, with a history of activism and human rights work.
 Her father, Malik Ghulam Jilani, was a civil servant who entered politics upon retirement and spent years both in jail and under house arrest for opposing military dictatorships.
 Malik was imprisoned on several occasions for his outspoken views, which included denouncing the Pakistani government for genocide during their military action in what is now Bangladesh (formerly East Pakistan).

-Her mother, Begum Sabiha Jilani (1927–2012), was educated at a co-ed college named Forman Christian College situated in Lahore, at a time when few Muslim women even received higher education.
+Her mother, Begum Sabiha Jilani (1927–2012), was educated at a co-ed college named Forman Christian College in Lahore, at a time when few Muslim women received higher education.
 Sabiha also fought the traditional system, pioneering her own clothing business until her family's lands were confiscated in 1967 as a result of her husband's opinions and detention.
+Sabiha was the daughter of Maulana Salahuddin Ahmed, a well-known Urdu writer.

 Jahangir herself became involved at a young age in protests against the military regime as well as opposing her father's detention by then president, Benazir Bhutto's father, Zulfikar Ali Bhutto in 1972.
 She received her B.A. from Kinnaird College, Lahore and her Bachelor of Law degree (LLB) in 1978, from Punjab University Law College.
 She also held an honorary doctorate from University of St. Gallen in Switzerland, Queens University, Canada, Simon Fraser University, Canada and Cornell University, United States.

 Personal life

 Asma Jilani married Tahir Jahangir, a member of business clan who owns Premier Group.
 He currently serves as the chairman of the Punjab Oil Mills.
-They had a son, Jillani Jahangir who runs family business, and two daughters, Munizae Jahangir, a journalist and Sulema Jahangir, who is also a lawyer.
+They had a son, Jillani Jahangir who runs the family business, and two daughters, Munizae Jahangir, a journalist and Sulema Jahangir, who is also a lawyer.
 Her family is one of the sponsor of the Punjab Oil Mills which sells cooking oil under brands, Canolive and Zaiqa.
+Her first grandchild is Natasha Asma Rouse who she doted on and took with her to court and all her bar meetings.